widmogrod/js-crdt/example/notepad/README.md

 - Text reduce is sub optimal comptation wise
-  - Sort is done on every reduce use i.e SortedSet
+  - Sort is done on every reduce use i.e SortedSet When I used naive sorted set - render time was reduced drasticly

 - Text merging should not do snapshots, snapshots should be done when sending changes